-Border Land, Border Water: A History of Construction on the U.S.-Mexican Divide
+Border Land, Border Water: A History of Construction on the U.S.-Mexico Divide

 University of Texas Press, 2019